Manhattan, NY Office Overview

 - West Village Demographics

-Office Building of The Week: Chrysler Building – NYC
+Office Building of the Week: 10 Hudson Yards – NYC